 - Belongs to Which Tribe: Multiple Tribe/Nagas come together under one roof

 The grandness and festive charm of the Hornbill Festival in Nagaland is unmatchable.
 Held in Kisama Village annually in the first week of December, Hornbill Festival is the biggest celebration of Nagaland as it brings all of the tribal communities together under one roof.
 The festival is a unique fervor of traditional costumes, lip-smacking local food, display of tribal artworks, religious ceremonies, and traditional dances.
-You can understand the charm and importance of the Hornbill Festival that is named after the state bird - Hornbill.
+You can understand the charm and importance of the Hornbill Festival, which is named after the state bird - the Hornbill.
 The Government of Nagaland first introduced this festival amongst the tourists to boost tourists' interactions with the tribal communities.